fogbender/b2b-saaskit/src/content/setup/production.md

 3. Note that if your Vercel subdomain ended up being different from the one used in the 2nd step of PropelAuth settings above, make sure to update "Primary Frontend Location" in PropelAuth to your actual Vercel subdomain

-4. Configure Vercel to use production secrets from Doppler by using the <a href="https://www.doppler.com/integrations/vercel" >Vercel integration</a>.
+4. Configure Vercel to use production secrets from Doppler by using the <a href="https://www.doppler.com/integrations/vercel" >Doppler Vercel integration</a>.
 For additional information, see <a href="https://docs.doppler.com/docs/vercel">https://docs.doppler.com/docs/vercel</a>

 #### Astro